oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

 > environment by sourcing  the `setvars` script located in
 > the root of your oneAPI installation.
 >
-> Linux Sudo: . /opt/intel/oneapi/setvars.sh
+> Linux*:
+> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
+> - For private installations: `. ~/intel/oneapi/setvars.sh`
 >
-> Linux User: . ~/intel/oneapi/setvars.sh
+> Windows*:
+> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
 >
-> Windows: C:\Program Files(x86)\Intel\oneAPI\setvars.bat
->
 >For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/develop/documentation/oneapi-programming-guide/top/oneapi-development-environment-setup/use-the-setvars-script-with-windows.html).

 ### Include Files
 The included header `dpc_common.hpp` is located at `%ONEAPI_ROOT%\dev-utilities\latest\include` on your development system.

-### Running Samples in DevCloud
+### Running Samples in Intel&reg; DevCloud
-If running a sample in the Intel DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
+If running a sample in the Intel&reg; DevCloud, remember that you must specify the type of compute node and whether to run in batch or interactive mode.
 Compiles to FPGA are only supported on fpga_compile nodes.
 Executing programs on FPGA hardware is only supported on fpga_runtime nodes of the appropriate type, such as fpga_runtime:arria10 or fpga_runtime:stratix10.
 Neither compiling nor executing programs on FPGA hardware are supported on the login nodes.
-For more information, see the Intel® oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).
+For more information, see the Intel&reg; oneAPI Base Toolkit Get Started Guide ([https://devcloud.intel.com/oneapi/documentation/base-toolkit/](https://devcloud.intel.com/oneapi/documentation/base-toolkit/)).

 When compiling for FPGA hardware, it is recommended to increase the job timeout to 24h.